ProIntegritate/lolIR/README.md

 lolIR - Living Of the Land Incident Response

 It is common to use lolbins to do intrusions, so i thought, what lolbins are there to do Incident Response?
 And lolIR was born.
-This is basically i *"i'm bored and want to do something"*-project.
+This is basically an *"i'm bored and want to do something"*-project.

 **Currently it collects the following sources:**